-If a post has the "Draft" label you have saved it as a draft and it will not be visible until you edit the post and set the status to Published, even if the day interval has been reached.
+If a post does not have a queued or published label then you have saved it as a draft and it will not be visible until you edit the post and set the status to Published, even if the day interval has been reached.

 Adding A Welcome Post to a Drip Feed Series

 If you want a post to be available to subscribers the minute they sign up, such as a welcome or instructional post, you can do so by creating a drip feed post with the day interval of 0.
 This post will be visible immediately to all subscribers as soon as they complete checkout.